ShadowDev01/Paramx/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
                             *** julia ***

-# ئake sure that 'curl' is installed on your system
+# make sure that 'curl' is installed on your system
 # install julia: https://julialang.org/downloads/
 # then run this commands in terminal: